Creator’s

 Chordwalk Creator’s Guide & Manual

-Use the Search Functionality to find articles quickly.
+Use the AI-enabled Search Functionality to find what you need quickly.

 ChordWalk, based on US Patent 10614786 (April 7, 2020) and improvement application PTIE20220000000449, is a versatile software for Windows, Mac, iPad, and iPhone.
 It simplifies music composition and performance, catering to users from beginners to advanced musicians, regardless of their music theory knowledge.